bodiana/myipnow-guides/ip-address-explained.md

 Knowing your public [IP address](https://myipnow.net) is often the first step in diagnosing connectivity problems, understanding network exposure, or verifying how your device appears on the internet.
-This guide explains what a public IP address is, how IPv4 and IPv6 differ, and when checking your IP is useful.
+This guide explains what a public IP address is, how IPv4 and IPv6 differ, and when checking your IP address is useful.

 ---